 |KQKQ of the same suit||Double Marriage||40|

 |9 of the Trump suit||Dix||10|

-In order to score tricks at the end of the round, each individual card has its own point value.
-The last trick taken in a round is always worth 10 extra points in addition to the value of the cards within it.
+In order to score tricks at the end of the round during the trick taking phase, each individual card has its own point value.
+The final trick taken in a round is always worth 10 extra points in addition to the value of the cards within it.